-Insulin - Part D plans must not apply the deductible to any Part D covered insulin product and must charge no more than \$35 per month's supply of a covered insulin product in the initial coverage phase and the coverage gap phase.
+Insulin - Part D plans must not apply the deductible to any Part D covered insulin product and must charge no more than \$35 per month's supply of a covered insulin.

-Low-Income Subsidy -will be expanded so that beneficiaries who earn between 135 and 150 percent of the federal poverty level and meet statutory resource limit requirements will receive the full LIS subsidies that were prior to 2024 only available to beneficiaries earning less than 135 percent of the federal poverty level.
+Low-Income Subsidy -will be expanded so that beneficiaries who earn between 135 and 150 percent of the federal poverty level, and meet statutory resource limit requirements, will receive the full LIS subsidies that were prior to 2024, only available to beneficiaries earning less than 135 percent of the federal poverty level.